Join Us Today

 Whether you contribute donations, collaborate with us on projects, share our website, immerse yourself in discourse, or simply spread the word to your loved ones – your support is invaluable to us.

-Our Vision
+Vision

-Our Story
+Story

-Art & Culture: Artist A.Mark
+Art & Culture

-The late A. Mark (June 29, 1933 – September 26, 2000) was an important figure in the evolution of art in Jaffna, transitioning a generation deeply rooted in the romantic tradition of Ravi Varma into modern artworks.
-Mark’s artistic talent began from an early age.
+The late A. Mark was an important figure in the evolution of art in Jaffna, transitioning a generation deeply rooted in the romantic tradition of Ravi Varma into modern artworks.
+Mark's artistic talent began from an early age.
 He trained at the College of Fine Arts in Colombo and was a favourite of Principal David Paynter, who recognised his abilities and granted him a double promotion.

 Mark's influence extended to other artists, including Ramani, K Krishnarajah, Srijeyaramachandran R. Radhakrishnan, Vasuki, Karuna, Suguna, Arunthathi, Godwin Constantine, K. Selvanathan, Mrs. Jeyamalar Selvanathan, and Babsi Mariyathas.